thedejifab/color_test/README.md

 # color_test
-A simple color changer app to demonstrate widget testing in Flutter
+Starter code for a simple color changer app to demonstrate widget testing in Flutter